Close

 Stanleya pinnata (Prince's Plume)

-bright yellow flower spikes on this southwestern native species
+Bright yellow flower spikes on this southwestern native species are long-blooming

 thumbnail image